Voice Lessons: book a lesson

 Many of my students are lead vocalists in bands or are singer/ songwriters when they come to me.
 The majority of those are experienced performers, but have always felt they could benefit from a singing teacher or a vocal coach.

 On stage, in the studio, you're on the line putting it out there.
 You need to do your best, and you need confidence in this.
 It's important as a singer to have someone you trust, who can coach you in your efforts.

 Singers can be one of the most hypercritical group of people out there when it comes to listening to themselves.
 (I know first hand!)
 It can be utterly devastating at times to hear back our live performances, and even more so when in the studio listening to our vocal takes.
 While a little humility never hurt anybody, feeling like you're going to fall apart every time you hear your recorded voice isn't doing anything to help you.
 I will teach you how to listen to your vocal in an objective manner.
 Once this is learned, you will be astounded at how much easier it is to progress as a performing and recording artist.

-I operate Pro Tools, the industry standard in recording in my home studio.
-Access to this in our session gives you an advantage with direct feedback in your singing.
+I am a recording engineer with all the hip gear, so this gives you an advantage with direct feedback in your singing during our lessons.
 Also, you can record vocal tracks for songs you are recording in other studios in our sessions, and I'll be there to coach you every step of the way.